arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

 implementations to C++-based implementations in ArangoDB 3.4:

 * the statistics gathering background thread
-* the REST APIs for graph, vertex, and edge management at `/_api/gharial`
+* the REST APIs for
+  - managing user defined AQL functions
+  - graph management  at `/_api/gharial` that also does:
+    - vertex management
+    - edge management
 * the implementations of all built-in AQL functions
 * all other parts of AQL except user-defined functions